Arcaster42/rhymus/README.md

 - Include tests with your contribution if applicable

 This is an open-source project for developers of all experience levels.
 Please show common courtesy and provide constructive feedback where possible.

+## Complete Guide for Beginners

+If you are entirely new to contributing to open-source projects or using Git, follow this little guide to make your first PR.
+Keep in mind there are many ways to complete this, but this is designed to be very basic and easy-to-follow.
+If it's not, please correct it!

+1) Click **Fork** in the top right to make a copy of this repository.
+2) Assuming you have GitBash installed, right-click your documents folder (where you store project folders) and open in GitBash.
+3) Type in `git clone https://username@github.com/username/rhymus`.
+4) Open this folder in your IDE (such as Visual Studio Code).
+5) In your terminal (open from the terminal drop-down up top in VS Code), type `git checkout -b add-puzzle`.
+6) On the left, open the **src** folder then the **js** folder and open **puzzles.js**.
+7) Follow the pattern you see there and create a new rhyming puzzle and save your changes.
+8) In your terminal, type in `git commit -m "added new puzzle"`.
+9) In your terminal, type in `git remote add origin https://username@github.com/username/rhymus`.
+10) In your terminal, type in `git push origin add-puzzle`.
+11) In GitHub, go to your repository and select the **add-puzzle** branch.
+12) Click on the **New Pull Request** button and fill that out.

+Done!

+But wait, what just happened?

+1) **Forking** created a copy of the repository under your GitHub account.
+2 - 3) Using GitBash, you put a copy of that repository onto your local machine where you can open and edit all the files.
+Cloning just makes an exact copy of the repository the URL points to.
+4 - 5) You opened the folder and created a new branch. **Checkout** moves to a new branch, and the -b means it will create the new branch.
+6 - 7) You added a new puzzle following the pattern, hopefully!
+8) You commited your save!
+This means you officially saved and got your changes ready to be pushed to your repository officially.
+The -m signifies a message attached to the commit so that you and others can see what the commit is about.
+9) You added a remote!
+This is a place you will push to regularly.
+You will only add a single remote one time, then you give it a nickname (usually origin) which you can use instead of typing the long URL every time.
+10) You pushed from your local save to your repository on the add-puzzle branch!
+Your commit is officially in your online repository!
+11 - 12) You made a pull request, which is a request for the original repository (this one) to accept your changes into the base!

+If you're feeling bold, make more changes, commits, pushes, and PR's!